IT TAKES A VILLAGE

 “They have Health class,” Lucky said, “And Mom bought Charlie a couple of books.
 You’re right, I’ll make sure.
 What about George?
 Who talks to him?”

-Tensing, George dropped his eyes and picked up his fork to poke at the hill of spaghetti and meatballs in front of him.
+Tensing, George dropped his eyes.
+He picked up his fork to poke at the hill of spaghetti and meatballs in front of him.

-Forging ahead, Shelly added, “There are consequences to our choices in relationships, like pregnancy, diseases, hurt feelings…”
+Forging ahead, Shelly continued, “There are consequences to our choices in relationships, like pregnancy, diseases, hurt feelings…”

 As he showered an omelette with salt, pepper and even more ketchup, he stabbed his fork into the air and explained scientific concepts: dark energy, black matter and the expansion of the universe.